 Going Online with Youth

-In the last year, the way in which programs interact with youth has changed, but it’s important to understand that our risk responsibility has not.
-As programs navigate the technological landscape for connecting with your participants online, we want to encourage you to remember that the standards of risk management remain the same whether in person or in a virtual Campus Program for Minors.
+The way in which programs interact with youth has changed, but it’s important to understand that our risk responsibility has not.
+As programs navigate the technological landscape for connecting with your participants online, we encourage you to remember that the risk management standards remain the same whether in person or a virtual Campus Program for Minors.

 Understanding the Requirements

 The first step is to contact University Youth Programs.
-Each program will receive individualized risk assessments and specific information on what rules and regulations will still apply based on your programs activities.
+Each program will receive individualized risk assessments and specific information on what rules and regulations will still apply based on the activities of your program.
 Depending on the specifics of each program’s individual use of online platforms, a program may be required to complete a CPM Application or Events with Minors Application, Child Protection Training, Waivers, Background Checks, and other risk mitigation requirements.
-Remember that CPM Rules and Guidelines still apply and there are additional privacy and online risk management issues that should be addressed and documented for the safety of youth.
-Please contact University Youth Programs discuss the details of how your program will be moving online via email at uyp@tamu.edu.
+Remember that CPM Rules and Guidelines still apply, and additional privacy and online risk management issues should be addressed and documented for the safety of youth.
+Please contact University Youth Programs to discuss the details of how your program will be moving online via email at [email protected].

-For risk management beyond the regular youth protection requirements, please see the Privacy and Online Care of Youth sections on this page.
+Please see the Privacy and Online Care of Youth sections on this page for risk management beyond the regular youth protection requirements.

 Choosing the Right Platform

 In order to ensure that you are following all university rules and SAPs, your program must use a platform that is under contract with Texas A&M and has been reviewed for privacy and security elements.
-There are several platforms that have already gone through the contract review process, and are being used by departments already.
-We recommend you reaching out within your departments and colleges to find out about options for online program delivery.
+Several platforms have already gone through the contract review process and are used by other departments.
+We recommend you reach out to your departments and colleges to find out about options for online program delivery.

 Zoom